sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/level_one_forms.rst

     q - 24*q^2 + 252*q^3 - 1472*q^4 + 4830*q^5 - 6048*q^6 + O(q^7)

-There are much better ways to compute :math:`\Delta`, which amount to just a few polynomial multiplactions over :math:`\ZZ`.
+There are much better ways to compute :math:`\Delta`, which amount to just a few polynomial multiplications over :math:`\ZZ`.

 ::